mapbox/cpp/README.md

 After setting this, a crashing program that previously exited with just `segmentation fault`, should now report ``segmentation fault (core dumped)`.
 The `core dumped` part indicates that the `ulimit -c unlimited` worked and now core files are being produced.
 Core files are a unix way of snap-shotting program state in a way that can be queried for information.
 They are the raw material we can use to generate a backtrace.
 Now, to generate the backtrace we need to do two more things: 1) find the core file, 2) run gdb.

 The core file is either 1) in the current working directory of the program that crashed or 2) at a system defined location that you can view by doing `cat /proc/sys/kernel/core_pattern`.
-On most Mapbox api machines this location is `/tmp/logbt-coredump` as [defined here](https://github.com/mapbox/logbt/blob/2276ff1c1650bf430ea7d82d2845316863e292d8/bin/logbt#L10).
-See https://github.com/mapbox/ecs-cluster/issues/51#issuecomment-236017426 for more backstory.
+On most Mapbox API machines this location is `/tmp/logbt-coredump` as [defined here](https://github.com/mapbox/logbt/blob/2276ff1c1650bf430ea7d82d2845316863e292d8/bin/logbt#L10).

 Now install and run gdb to generate a backtrace.
 You can do this like: